gameserverapp/Platform/Documentation/docs/dashboard/automate_tasks/vote_rewards.md

 ![Automations / Tasks - Create vote reward 3](/img/dashboard/automate_tasks/vote_reward/create_vote_reward_3.jpg)

-Use Custom role requirements to offer enhanced rewards for players with specific roles, such as VIPs.
+Use Custom Role requirements to offer enhanced rewards for players with specific roles, such as VIPs.

 Click `Add condition` to save your changes.